deroneriksson/stf4j/docs/index.md

-As another example of implicit type coercion using the previous example, although the model adds two `int` `Tensors`, we can pass in two 3-dimensional `float` arrays and STF4J will convert these to 3-dimensional `int` `Tensors.
+As another example of implicit type coercion using the previous example, although the model adds two `int` `Tensors`, we can pass in two 3-dimensional `float` arrays and STF4J will convert these to 3-dimensional `int` `Tensors`.
 Although the result is a 3-dimensional `int` `Tensor`, here we convert it to a 3-dimensional float array using the `getFloatArrayMultidimensional("output")` method.